FAQs

 • All glazes I use are tested as food safe.
 However, I do not test literally every individual piece after it is fired.
 When used properly (e.g., kept whole, cleaned well), each piece can be considered food safe unless otherwise noted in the description.

 Once you buy it, you may do pretty much anything you want with it.
 And it has already survived 2232F in the kiln.
 That said, I recommend handwashing, not the dishwasher.
 And I wouldn’t put it in the microwave.
 Nor use it in the oven, or on direct heat of a stove.
+That’s how I treat pottery in general, not just mine.

 • I’ve loved wordplay since long before I loved pottery.
 “I was stressing so I began making pottery” uses imperfect tense.
 And my pots are imperfect and I’m tense.
 Sure, the pots are meant to be imperfect (they aren’t ‘seconds’, they’re just not ‘perfectly round/smooth/even/symmetrical’) and I’m less tense than I was, but the name still fits.

 • Check out my Instagram feed (@ImperfectTensePottery) for upcoming appearances and information about brick-and-mortar locations that sell and/or exhibit my pottery.
-And/or buy some online and I’ll send it to you.

 • Safely shipping pottery is neither easy nor cheap.
 Safely shipping nonstandard-sized or -shaped pottery is even less easy.
 I do my best, and so far, packages have consistently arrived safely.
 I prioritize safety over speed and size.